Do I Really Need a Pre-Workout Snack?

 If you can’t stomach something before your workout, start small.
 A few sips of a sports drink or juice will do the trick.
 You can slowly work your way up from there.
 When you don’t have gas in your car, you’re not going anywhere.
 When you put cheap gas in your car, you’re getting somewhere but eventually your car’s performance will suffer.
 When you put good gas in your car, now we’re getting somewhere fast!
 Moral of the story?
 Put some good gas in your tank and eat a pre-workout snack!

-For more information on fueling your workouts, check out my last blog, “5 Things Every Sports Nutrition Plan Must Include” and my latest E-Book “Top 5 Steps To Fuel Your Body For Peak Performance!
+For more information on fueling your workouts, check out my last blog, “5 Things Every Sports Nutrition Plan Must Include” and my Pre-Workout Fueling Guide!